MarufZak/study-logs/understanding-linux-kernel/README.md

 IPC message queue is represented as `msg_queue` \*\*structure, which contains `q_messages` field, which is the head of doubly linked circular list containing all the messages in the queue.
 Message is broken into one or more dynamically allocated pages.

+Sending message to message queue can be blocking if the queue is full, or it can be blocking when receiving message from queue which is empty.
+For such cases there are special fields in `msg_queue`. `q_senders` and `q_receivers` fields are head of lists waiting for queue to have space to enqueue the message and read the message respectively.

 ## FAQ

 - Is Linux kernel a process?